Py-Lambdas/code-challenges/README.md

 These are code challenges and mini coding projects created by our Py-Lambdas community.

-Note: This is a work in progress and will be continually updated.
+⚠️ Note: Construction ahead!!
+This is a work in progress and will be continually updated.

 ## Q&A